microsoft/nni/docs/en_US/Tutorial/Nnictl.md

   * Description

     You can use this command to show trial's information.
+Note that if `head` or `tail` is set, only complete trials will be listed.

   * Usage

     ```bash
     nnictl trial ls
+    nnictl trial ls --head 10
+    nnictl trial ls --tail 10
     ```

   * Options